jconorgrogan/Framework--emergence-of-universe-from-least-amount-of-axioms/README.md

 Note- as we get lower in the tiers, more assumptions seem to pop up; Im more confident in the single digit numbers.
 Any and all feedback appreciated!# Felt‑Difference Ladder (v1.3)
 *From one phenomenological axiom to the quantum formalism, using only code‑length dynamics.
-All references “Lemma n” point to the compressed proof programme in **Appendix A**.*# Felt‑Difference Ladder (v1.4)
-From one phenomenological axiom to the quantum formalism, using only code‑length dynamics.
-All “Lemma n” proofs are summarised in **Appendix A**.

 | Tier | Label / lemma        | Necessary statements                                                                                                                                                                               | Why it follows / proof sketch                                                                                                              | New term(s)             |
 |------|----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|